Arithmetic Chern-Simons theory with real places: Examples

 \section{Examples}

-In this section, we provide some examples of computation of $CS_c([\rho])$.
-In first subsection, we prove that for all $n \geq 2$ and a finite group $G$, there are infinitely many number fields $F$ whose arithmetic Chern-Simons invariants associated to the gauge group $A=G \rtimes \Z/n \Z$ (the semidirect product of $G$ by $\Z/n \Z$) are non-vanishing, which generalizes the result of \cite{BCG}.
-In the next two subsections, we concentrate on the case $n=2$ and provide some explicit examples of computation of $CS_c([\rho])$.
+In this section, we compute the arithmetic Chern-Simons invariants in certain cases.
+In the first 2 subsections, we concentrate on the case $n=2$ and provide some explicit examples of the computation of $CS_c([\rho])$.
+In the last subsection, we prove that for $n \geq 2$ and a finite group $G$, there are infinitely many number fields $F$ whose arithmetic Chern-Simons invariants associated to the gauge group $A=G \rtimes \Z/n \Z$ (the semidirect product of $G$ by $\Z/n \Z$) are non-vanishing, which generalizes the result of \cite{BCG}.